karpitony/eft-where-am-i/README_en.md

 ![github-release-screenshot.png](assets/github-release-screenshot.png)

+> **💡 Recommended: `*win-sc-Portable.zip`**
+> We highly recommend downloading the **`win-sc-Portable.zip`** version to avoid antivirus false positives and to run the app immediately without needing to separately install the .NET runtime.

-Download the latest `.zip` file from [Releases](https://github.com/karpitony/eft-where-am-i/releases/latest).
+Download the latest release files from [Releases](https://github.com/karpitony/eft-where-am-i/releases/latest).

 1. Download the `.zip` file.
 2. Extract it to your preferred location.